hbc/Intro-to-R-extended/lessons/04-plots-and-figures.md

  ![bar-4](../figure/unnamed-chunk-13-1.png)

 ## Histogram
-If we are interested in an overall distribution of values, a **histogram** is a plot very commonly used.
+If we are interested in an overall distribution of numerical data, a **histogram** is a plot very commonly used.
 It plots the frequencies that data appears within certain ranges.
 To plot a histogram of the data use the `hist` command:

 ```r